slidevjs/slidev/custom/global-layers.md

 # Global Layers

-> Avaliable from v0.17
+> Available since v0.17

 Global layers allow you to have custom components that **persistent** across slides.
-This could be useful for have footers, cross-slides animations, global effects, etc.
+This could be useful for having footers, cross-slides animations, global effects, etc.

 Slidev provides two layers for this usage, create `global-top.vue` or `global-bottom.vue` under your project root and it will pick up automatically.